skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 you've come here to make fun of me?
 Perhaps you want me to sign the book for you?"

-Eomer shakes his head, "You made reference to the Magus Archives..."
+Eomier shakes his head, "You made reference to the Magus Archives..."

 "Ah!
 So that's what you're after.
 Well, come in here," and with that he takes his bread and moves into the dinning room to enjoy his meal.